Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

 - Completion of a student action plan

-- Review by the dean and faculty of the IPP
+- Review by the dean and coordinator of the IPP

 Students in good standing (earning a “C” or above in a course) may drop an IPP class without penalty.
-If the student is not in good standing, a grade of “F” will be awarded and for purposes of the program, will be treated as an earned “F”.
+Failure to drop a class by the required deadlines will result in a grade of “F” will be given and for purposes of the program, will be treated as an earned “F”.

-Condition of return is the same as above.Skip plugin info.
+Condition of return is the same as above.Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".